TrailrunnerDLH/Crowdfunding_ETL/README.md

 o	An "end_date" with the time formatted as "YYYY-MM-DD" o	A "category_id" column that contains the unique identification numbers matching those in the "category_id" column of the category DataFrame o	A "subcategory_id" column that contains the unique identification numbers matching those in the "subcategory_id" column of the subcategory DataFrame
-•	The campaign DataFrame is exported as campaign.csv (5 points) A Contacts DataFrame is Created (15 points)
+•	The campaign DataFrame is exported as campaign.csv
+A Contacts DataFrame is Created
-•	The DataFrame has the following columns: (10 points) o	A "contact_id" column o	A "first_name" column o	A "last_name" column o	An "email" column
+•	The DataFrame has the following columns: o	A "contact_id" column o	A "first_name" column o	A "last_name" column o	An "email" column
-•	The contacts DataFrame is exported as contacts.csv (5 points) A Crowdfunding Database is Created (25 points)
+•	The contacts DataFrame is exported as contacts.csv
+A Crowdfunding Database is Created
-•	A database schema labeled, crowdfunding_db_schema.sql is created (5 points)
+•	A database schema labeled, crowdfunding_db_schema.sql is created
-•	A crowdfunding_db is created using the crowdfunding_db_schema.sql file (5 points)
+•	A crowdfunding_db is created using the crowdfunding_db_schema.sql file
-•	The database has the appropriate primary and foreign keys and relationships (5 points)
+•	The database has the appropriate primary and foreign keys and relationships
-•	Each CSV file is imported into the appropriate table without errors (5 points)
+•	Each CSV file is imported into the appropriate table without errors
-•	The data from each table is displayed using a SELECT * statement (5 points) This project will be evaluated against the requirements and assigned a grade according to the following table:
+•	The data from each table is displayed using a SELECT * statement
-Grade	Points
-A (+/-)	90+
-B (+/-)	80–89
-C (+/-)	70–79
-D (+/-)	60–69
-F (+/-)	< 60
-Submission
-You are required to submit the URL of your GitHub repository for grading.
-NOTE
-Projects are requirements for graduation.
-While you are allowed to miss up to two Challenge assignments and still earn your certificate, projects cannot be skipped.
-References
-Data for this dataset was generated by edX Boot Camps LLC, and is intended for educational purposes only.